 AutoCamp

-At each of its seven locations across the United States—including four near national parks—AutoCamp transforms a fleet of sleek, modern Airstream trailers into chic accommodations kitted out with Tempur-Pedic mattresses, spa-inspired bathrooms, and private patios with firepits.
+At each of its eight locations across the United States—including four near national parks—AutoCamp has transformed a fleet of shiny, modern Airstream trailers into chic accommodations kitted out with Tempur-Pedic mattresses, spa-inspired bathrooms, and private patios with firepits.
 Each sleeps up to three people.
 Cabin-style suites and luxury tents—including accessible options at each camp—are also available and offer a bit more space.

-While there are plenty of activities on offer at Dunton River Camp, you could also simply relax outside your tent.
+While there are plenty of activities on offer at Dunton River Camp, it’s also enticing to simply relax outside your tent with a good book.

 Courtesy of Dunton River Camp

-Less than two hours from Colorado’s Mesa Verde National Park, the 500-acre Dunton River Camp features eight luxury tents with showstopping views of the San Juan Mountains or the west fork of the Dolores River.
-Each tent sleeps two people.
-When you’re not off exploring the ancient pueblo cliff dwellings of Mesa Verde, steam in a streamside sauna, explore the area on a complimentary mountain bike, or visit the only active geyser in Colorado, which happens to be on site at the Dunton River Camp.
+About two hours and 20 minutes from Colorado’s Mesa Verde National Park, the 500-acre Dunton River Camp is open June through mid-October and has eight luxury tents with showstopping views of the San Juan Mountains or the west fork of the Dolores River.
+Each tent sleeps two people, and the rate includes two mountain bikes and all meals and drinks, including wine from the hotel’s own vineyards.
+When you’re not off exploring the ancient pueblo cliff dwellings of Mesa Verde, steam in a barrel sauna, explore the area on two wheels, or visit the only active geyser in Colorado.

 Courtesy of Basecamp Terlingua

 Big Bend National Park solidified its spot as a stargazing destination when it was named an International Dark Sky Park in 2017.
-At Basecamp Terlingua, which is less than 10 miles from Big Bend, you can book a “bubble”—a plastic dome with transparent walls and ceiling—so you don’t even have to leave your queen-size bed for some world-class stargazing.
-The resort, located in an old ghost town, features plenty of other sleeping options such as adobe casitas, luxury tepees, and lotus tents, which are like a cross between a yurt and a bell tent.
-The seven bubbles come in varying sizes—including a deluxe, two-room bubble that includes a private hot tub and pool—but all are heated, air-conditioned, and equipped with an indoor bathroom and an outdoor firepit with lounge chairs.
+Basecamp Terlingua and its sibling Bubble Terlingua, 10 minutes down the road, are just a few miles from Big Bend.
+For unbeatable views of the night sky, book a bubble room—a plastic dome with transparent walls and ceiling—so you can gaze up at the stars while lying in bed.
+Bubble Terlingua has nine bubbles and Basecamp Terlingua has seven; the latter, located in an old ghost town, has plenty of other sleeping options such as adobe casitas, luxury tepees, and lotus tents, which are like a cross between a yurt and a bell tent.
+The bubbles come in varying sizes—including a deluxe, two-room bubble with a private hot tub and pool—but all are heated, air-conditioned, and equipped with an indoor bathroom and outdoor firepit with lounge chairs.